 Antidepressants can help alleviate symptoms, but some people need to try various medications and/or dosage amounts before they find a regimen that works for them.
 Anyone experiencing depression doesn’t want to endure a lengthy trial-and-error process to find the right treatment.
 That’s where genetic testing can come in.

-Find the Right Depression Treatment
+Find a Personalized Depression Treatment

 Genetic testing can provide a personalized approach for clinicians to treat patients’ depression.
 It can help them prescribe an even more individualized treatment plan, taking into account a patient’s own genetic makeup, in addition to the medical history, environmental and lifestyle factors that clinicians already consider when treating patients.